n8kowald/powerpi/README.md

 # Run daily at 20:00 - generate a different time here: http://crontab-generator.org
 0 20 * * * /home/pi/powerpi/powerpi.sh >/dev/null 2>/dev/null
 ```

+# Configure
+- Replace ```RECIPIENTS="user@gmail.com"``` with your email address in ~/powerpi/powerpi.sh
+- Play with the settings passed to 'raspistill' to get the best photo quality

 # Alias
 ```bash